hobeal/hobeal/README.md

+## Digital Nomad + Entrepreneur ##

-- 👋 Hi, I’m @hobeal
+👋 Hi, I’m Tito, I love programming.

 - 👀 I’m interested in ... python
 - 🌱 I’m currently learning ... django
-- 💞️ I’m looking to collaborate on ... proyects
+- 💞️ I’m looking to collaborate on new proyects to learn more.

+## Companies I've work for

 <!---
 hobeal/hobeal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+You can click the Preview link to tak
---->